ai-bytedance/NexusTest-AI/docs/en/setup/local-dev.md

 ---

-## Seed minimal data / 初始化最小数据
+## Seed minimal data

 Register user, login, create project via curl (similar to quickstart).
 Then create API definition and test case, and trigger an execution.
-See docs/setup/quickstart.md for copy-pastable commands.
+See ./quickstart.md for copy-pastable commands.

-通过 curl 注册用户、登录并创建项目（与快速开始一致）。随后创建 API 定义与测试用例并触发执行。命令示例见 docs/setup/quickstart.md。